What is colonoscopy?

 - perforation of the colon

-- abnormal reaction to the sedative, including respiratory or cardiac problems
+- a reaction to the sedative, including breathing or heart problems

 - death, although this risk is rare

-A study of screening colonoscopies found roughly two serious complications for every 1,000 procedures.2
+A study of screening colonoscopies found roughly 4 to 8 serious complications for every 10,000 procedures.3

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
 The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.